Preservation of Heritage Sites

 Preservation of archaeological sites:

-The Israeli Institute of Archaeology provides conservation services for a wide variety of structures defined by law as antiquities.
+The Israeli Institute of Archaeology provides conservation services for a wide range of structures legally designated as antiquities.

-Conservation work is carried out in accordance with the principles set out in the Antiquities Law and in international conservation conventions.
+All conservation work is carried out in accordance with the standards set forth in the Antiquities Law, as well as international charters and conventions for heritage preservation.

 Preservation of historic sites:

-Historic sites are heritage sites that have not been designated as antiquity sites.
+Historic sites are heritage sites that, while culturally significant, are not formally designated as antiquity sites.

 Consultation and Expert Opinion: